gdm85/tenku/docker/gitian-bitcoin-host/README.md

 Building bitcoin with a gitian-builder Docker container
 =======================================================

-This image allows automated gitian builds of bitcoin using a docker container.
+This image allows automated Gitian builds of bitcoin core using a Docker container.
 Before proceeding make sure you have created the necessary *gdm85/wheezy*, *gdm85/gitian-host* and *gdm85/gitian-host-vms* images, see [these instructions](../gitian-host/README.md).

 Afterwards you can create the *gdm85/gitian-bitcoin-host* image by running [scripts/create-gitian-bitcoin-host.sh](../scripts/create-gitian-bitcoin-host.sh).

-**NOTE:** this image currently supports only building of bitcoin 0.9.1, but it can be easily adapted to build other versions.
-You can submit the source lists for other versions as a patch or pull request, see directory [input-sources/](input-sources/) for currently available versions.
+You can submit the source lists for other bitcoin versions as a patch or pull request, see directory [input-sources/](input-sources/) for currently available versions.

 Do not forget to read also the [Preamble here](../gitian-host/README.md#preamble) to correctly use Gitian builder and these provided scripts.